 It is only when it acts as an all-out zombie film that The Dead and the Damned becomes less effective.
 The zombies are generic, having been cast as the modern fast-moving brand of zombie.
 The makeups are only so-so.
 After the point when the zombie onslaught begins in full, the film’s delivery of gore-drenched mayhem is on the tame side.
 The film fails to build anywhere near the nightmare siege situation we get in classic efforts like Night of the Living Dead (1968) and Dawn of the Dead (1978).
 There is one reasonable scene with Camille Montgomery being pursued through the hotel by a zombie woman with a head so bloodied that she has been left blinded but the film needed far more of this.
 The film could have held so much potential showing the characters holed up in the hotel fending off zombies but peters out amid a handful of shootouts in the streets.
 Nevertheless, it is a worthwhile ingenue effort.

-The Dead and the Damned and the Darkness (2014) was a sequel.
-Director Rene Perez subsequently went onto make Demon Hunter (2012), two further Western genre hybrids with Alien Showdown: The Day the Old West Stood Still (2013) and Prey for Death (2015); another zombie film The Burning Dead (2015); a trilogy of slasher films Playing with Dolls (2015), Playing with Dolls: Bloodlust (2015) and Playing with Dolls: Havoc (2017), and The Obsidian Curse (2016), From Hell to the Wild West (2017) and Death Kiss (2018).
+Director Rene Perez made two sequels The Dead and the Damned and the Darkness (2014) and The Dead and the Damned 3: Ravaged (2018).
+Rene Perez subsequently went onto make Demon Hunter (2012), two further Western genre hybrids with Alien Showdown: The Day the Old West Stood Still (2013) and Prey for Death (2015); another zombie film The Burning Dead (2015); a trilogy of slasher films Playing with Dolls (2015), Playing with Dolls: Bloodlust (2015) and Playing with Dolls: Havoc (2017), and The Obsidian Curse (2016), From Hell to the Wild West (2017) and Death Kiss (2018).
 He has also made a trilogy of fairytale adaptations with The Snow Queen (2013), Sleeping Beauty (2014) and Little Red Riding Hood (2015).